On this page

 This chapter introduces material concepts in Karma and USD, as well as some tips to get up and running quickly.

-Building materials for Karma is conceptually straightforward, especially if you are used rendering from Houdini to Mantra or some other renderer.
+Building materials for Karma is conceptually straightforward, especially if you are familiar with Mantra or some other renderer in Houdini.
 You create Materials by wiring up a VOP network inside a Material Library LOP.
 Houdini converts the VOP nodes into USD Material prims and assigns them to geometry.
 During rendering, Hydra sends the primitives and materials to Karma.

 When you dive inside of a Material Library node, Material Builder nodes and tools are available.
 This helps the VOP network mirror the USD data more accurately.
 It also makes it easier to keep the tab menu from offering an overwhelming number of options, most of which are incompatible with one another.